Time Person of the Year: Withdrawn and alleged selections

-In 1941, the fictional elephant Dumbo from the Walt Disney's animated film of the same name was selected to be "Mammal of the Year", and a cover was created showing the title character in a formal portrait style.
+In 1941, the fictional elephant Dumbo from Walt Disney's animated film of the same name was selected to be "Mammal of the Year", and a cover was created showing the title character in a formal portrait style.
 However, the attack on Pearl Harbor on December 7 pre-empted the cover.
 The U.S. president Franklin Delano Roosevelt was named Man of the Year for a record third time, although Dumbo's Mammal of the Year profile still appeared on the inside pages of the magazine.

 Filmmaker Michael Moore claims that director Mel Gibson cost him the opportunity to be Person of the Year alongside Gibson in 2004.
 Moore's controversial political documentary Fahrenheit 9/11 became the highest-grossing documentary of all time the same year Gibson's The Passion of the Christ became a box-office success and also caused significant controversy.
 Moore said in an interview "I got a call right after the '04 election from an editor from Time Magazine.
-He said,' Time Magazine has picked you and Mel Gibson to be Times Person of the Year to put on the cover, Right and Left, Mel and Mike.
+He said,' Time Magazine has picked you and Mel Gibson to be Time's Person of the Year to put on the cover, Right and Left, Mel and Mike.
 The only thing you have to do is pose for a picture with each other.
 And do an interview together.'
 I said 'OK.'
 They call Mel up, he agrees.
 They set the date and time in LA.
 I'm to fly there.
 He's flying from Australia.
 Something happens when he gets home ...
 Next thing, Mel calls up and says, 'I'm not doing it.
 I've thought it over and it is not the right thing to do.'
 So they put Bush on the cover."

-On November 24, 2017, U.S. president Donald Trump, who had this title the previous year, posted on the social media network Twitter that Time editors had told him he would "probably" be named Person of the Year for a second time, conditional on an interview and photo shoot, which he had refused.
+U.S. president Donald Trump claimed on Twitter in November 2017 that Time editors had told him he would "probably" be named Person of the Year for a second time, conditional on an interview and photo shoot, which he had refused.
 Time denied that they had made any such promises or conditions to Trump, who was named a runner-up.